fabiofranchino/blog/_log/2019-11-20-download-all-your-dribbble-images-with-node.md

 })
 ```

-The above script will download all the highest resolution for each shot.
+The above script will download the hight-res image for each shot.

 Enjoy!